 Vanilla protein powder – You can use whatever your favorite protein powder is.
 Just make sure you LIKE the taste, this can make or break your cookies!

 If you don’t like using protein powder in your recipes, feel free to swap it with almond flour, and double your sweetener.

 Also, my fellow low carb-ers — check the carb count as some products are surprisingly high!
-Psst – here’s a list of the best low carb protein powders to help!
+Psst – here’s a list of the best keto protein powders to help!